 About this Isle of Skye Itinerary

 If you plan on visiting the Isle of Skye for several days, the order of the itinerary can be changed.
 It is better to visit the Trotternish Loop and Blaven during clear weather.
-If you have rainy days, go to the Fairy Pools and Talisker Distillery.
+If you have a rainy day, go to the Fairy Pools and Talisker Distillery.

 Read More on the Isle of Skye: